rafappelt/mortgage-calculator/README.md

 # Mortgage Calculator

-This project was created by Rafael Appelt as a practical test for ConsumerAffairs.
+This project was created by Rafael Appelt as a practical test.

 # Architecture